 Bastogne War Museum, Second World War Memorial Centre

-A new museum dedicated to the Second World War, the Bastogne War Museum, will open its doors on 22 March 2014.This museum replaces the former Bastogne Historical Center and is...
+A new museum dedicated to the Second World War, the Bastogne War Museum, will open its doors on 22 March 2014....
 Find out more...

 Philippe Raxhon, Historian and Professor at the University of Liège